Skip to main content

 • Single city, different headcounts — See how costs scale as you grow from 5 to 20 to 50 employees.

-Hit the "Compare" button.
+Hit the "Compare Scenarios" button.
+All scenario fields must be filled in before the button becomes active.
 The predictor calculates the full cost breakdown for each scenario and displays them side by side.

 Understanding the Results